Graduate Program in Organizational Psychology

 PSOG-535 Statistics for Organizational Decision- Making 3 Credits

+(This course is in teach-out during the 23-24 academic year.)
 Focuses on the interpretation of descriptive and inferential statistics, reliability and validity of instruments, theoretical and methodological foundations of criterion development, and core considerations in development and interpretation of organizational surveys and in selecting research vendors and products.
-(This course is in teach-out during the 23-24 academic year.)

 Terms Typically Offered: Spring and Summer.